 A multi-faceted didactic program has been incorporated into the fellowship curriculum, that includes one hour education activity every Monday-Thursday.
 These educational activities include:

-- Neuromonitoring conference (multidisciplinary conference in collaboration with neuroradiologists and neurologists) once a month
+Neuromonitoring conference (multidisciplinary conference in collaboration with neuroradiologists and neurologists)

-Every Thursday there is a joint conference with Obstetrics where the maternal fetal medicine fellows and neonatology fellows jointly present mortality and morbidity, complex cases and topics that are of interest to both divisions.
+In addition, every Thursday there is a joint conference with obstetrics where the maternal fetal medicine fellows and neonatology fellows jointly present mortality and morbidity, complex cases and topics that are of interest to both divisions.